The Best & Worst Menu Items at Sweetgreen, According to a Dietitian

-The salad giant has over 75 locations nationwide and has a reputation of being a healthy lunch or dinner option to grab on the go.
+The salad giant has over 75 locations nationwide and has a reputation for being a healthy lunch or dinner option to grab on the go.
 But what salads on the Sweetgreen menu are the healthiest?
-Are there any that aren’t as good for you as you’d think?
+Are there any that aren't as good for you as you'd think?
 We asked Hillary Cecere, MS, registered dietitian of Eat Clean Bro, in order to find out for sure.
-"Most of Sweetgreen’s options are healthy!" she reassured us.
+"Most of Sweetgreen's options are healthy!" she reassured us.
 "I love the assortment of vegetables, plant-based proteins, and healthy toppings options."
-Still, there are a few items on the menu you should steer clear from if you want to get the most out of your meal.
+Still, there are a few items on the menu you should steer clear of if you want to get the most out of your meal.

 BEST: Fish Taco